 The accompanying financial statements have been prepared using accounting principles generally accepted in the United States of America.
 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.

 Cash and Cash Equivalents

-For the purposes of the statement of cash flows, the Organization considers all highly liquid investments with original maturities of three months or less to be cash equivalents.
+The Organization considers all highly liquid investments with original maturities of three months or less to be cash equivalents.

 Accounts Receivable